-Preheat the oven to gas 6, 200ºC, fan 180ºC.
-In a large saucepan, soften the onion in 1tbsp olive oil for 5 minutes.
+- Preheat the oven to gas 6, 200ºC, fan 180ºC.
+In a large saucepan, soften the onion in 1 tbsp olive oil for 5 mins.
 Shred 3 of the sage leaves and add to the onion.
 Add the chestnuts, carrots and stock to the pan and bring to the boil.
-Reduce the heat, partially cover and simmer for 25 minutes, until the carrots are tender.
+Reduce the heat, partially cover and simmer for 25 mins, until the carrots are tender.

-Meanwhile, roll out the puff pastry on a lightly floured surface to form a rectangle just more than 35x12cm (14x5in).
+- Meanwhile, roll out the puff pastry on a lightly floured surface to form a rectangle just more than 35x12cm.
 Trim the edges to neaten, then cut into 3 smaller rectangles and halve each diagonally to make 6 triangles.
 Scatter evenly with the Gruyère and press down firmly.
 Roll up from the wider 'base' of each triangle to make 6 'cigars'.
-Bake on a lined baking sheet for 15 minutes or until golden.
+Bake on a lined baking sheet for 15 mins or until golden.
 Cool on wire racks.

 See more soup recipes

 Make the soup, then leave to cool at room temperature.
 Freeze (without garnishes or toppings) in a rigid container, leaving a bit of space for expansion, for up to 1-3 months.
 Reheat either from frozen or defrost in the fridge overnight.
 Once piping hot, add toppings or garnishes and serve.